• 12 Artistic Envelope Ideas

 You don’t have to stick to one medium per envelope — feel free to experiment!
 The envelope below was created using felt-tip pens, a dip pen, and graphite pencils.

 I know that many people are hesitant about the post office’s reaction to artistic envelopes.
-Try to follow the advice in the 10 Mail Art Tips article, and your envelope will have a good chance of being delivered!
-Thanks very much for reading this post, and we’ll reconvene on Friday with a neat tutorial.
+Try to follow the advice in the From Creation to Destination: Mastering Mail Art Delivery article, and your envelope will have a good chance of being delivered.